SWAG-SwarmLearningforGenerativeModels/Diffusion-Model/README.md

 # Diffusion Models

 A diffusion model repo.
-Images can be trained `conditionally` or `unconditionally`.
+Images can be trained `conditionally` and `unconditionally`.

 ### 1. This repo has the folder structure